fosskers/aura/doc/source/design.rst

 ~~~~~~~~~~~~~

 All output to terminal (save JSON data) is output in colour where
 appropriate.
-The user can disable this with
+The user can disable this with :command:`--no-color{ur,r}`.

 Usage Tips
 ~~~~~~~~~~

-| The user is shown usage tips when waiting for dependencies to resolve,
-  etc. A number of tips are Aura-centric, but distro-specific ones can be defined in .
+The user is shown usage tips when waiting for dependencies to resolve, etc. A number of tips are Aura-centric, but distro-specific ones can be defined in :ref:`auraconf`.

-|
+.. todo:: Decide frequenc and what command(s) cause these tips to appear.

 Plugins
 -------